dirtyredbeard/IST643/Review/review.md

 ### Local Virtual Machines How-To's

 It is recommended that you understand how to create a virtual machine on your laptop.
 I would recommend creating an Ubuntu 18.04 Desktop VM to ensure you are familiar with the Bash shell.
-Mac users may want to additionaly create a Windows VM to learn PowerShell.
+Mac users may want to additionally create a Windows VM to learn PowerShell.

 - VMware Workstation (Windows) or Fusion (Mac) can be acquired for free by logging into [my.ischool.syr.edu](https://my.ischool.syr.edu/), then navigating to 'Download Software', then clicking on the VMware logo.
 - [VirtualBox](https://www.virtualbox.org/) is an OpenSource alternative for running local VM's